AneekRahman/box-parallax-scroll/README.md

 ### What is this?

 A library for giving a parallax scrolling effect to elements (div, img, video etc).
+Simply add the default class `.parallax-element` or set your own `identifier: '.your-class'` to any element you want to parallax.

 <p style="color: rgba(0,0,0,0.4)">Please help the development by reporting any bugs.
 Also feel free to contribute to this project.
 Thanks ❤</p>